 Germany’s welfare state doesn’t need reform—it needs detoxification

-Consider the case of IKK classic, a health insurance fund within the German welfare state—internationally presented as part of a “model” social system—that destroyed my economic foundation.
-The fund forced me to lose my company in the fashion sector in 2022, 2023, and 2024, leaving me unable to support myself.
-Over the same period, IKK classic financed doctors who repeatedly and drastically reduced the medication that replaces thyroid function—a life‑sustaining drug.
+One example is the case of IKK classic.
+The German health insurance fund issued decisions over several years that violated existing law and internal regulations, systematically blocking access to essential services, as my analysis of the files shows.
+IKK classic stripped me of my economic foundation: its decisions led to the loss of my fashion company in 2022, 2023, and 2024, making independent survival impossible.
+At the same time, the fund financed physicians who repeatedly and drastically reduced the medication that replaces thyroid function—a life-sustaining drug.
 The result was four consecutive emergency admissions in two Berlin hospitals.

 Economically and medically, such a situation inevitably forces a person to apply for social benefits.
 Or: remigration.
 The first strengthens the growth of AfD support; the second fulfills a central AfD objective.

-Since October 2024, the IKK classic case was first before the Administrative Court of Berlin, and from May 2025 onward, the lawsuit against IKK classic was pending before the Social Court.
-Only in October 2025, after I had temporarily been in Albania, did the Social Court unexpectedly announce that the case might not be the one forwarded by the Administrative Court—even though both IKK classic and the Administrative Court had explicitly stated that the Social Court was responsible.
-By that time, the lawsuit had already been pending there for several months.
-To this day, almost a year later, IKK classic has not submitted a response, and there is not even a decision on whether they must respond at all.
+The administrative reality reflects the same dynamic.
+Since October 2024, the IKK classic case was first before the Administrative Court of Berlin, and from May 2025 onward, the lawsuit was pending before the Social Court.
+Only in October 2025—after I had temporarily been in Albania—did the Social Court unexpectedly announce that the case might not be the one forwarded by the Administrative Court, despite both IKK classic and the Administrative Court having explicitly confirmed its jurisdiction.
+By then, the case had already been pending for months.
+To this day, nearly a year later, IKK classic has not submitted a response, and there is not even a ruling on whether they must respond at all.
 These delays show that even the enforcement of basic rights is being obstructed.

 An “isolated incident” cannot last four years, pass through two court levels, remain unanswered for months, repeat medical misjudgments over several years, destroy an economic foundation, and display the same administrative patterns throughout.
 Such a sequence is not an exception.
-It is a structural pattern becoming visible within the system.
+It is a structural pattern emerging within the system.

-The IKK classic case, which I examine in this series, stands as an example of an ideology that operates deep inside the administrative system.
-Across the welfare state, many health insurers and authorities follow the same patterns.
-They ignore evidence, shift responsibility, delay decisions, and create hardships that push people into existential crises.
+The IKK classic case, used here as a structural example, illustrates an ideology operating inside the administrative core.
+Across the welfare state, many health insurers and authorities follow the same patterns: ignoring evidence, shifting responsibility, delaying decisions, and creating hardships that push people into existential crises.
 The impact falls disproportionately on people with a migration background, who have fewer institutional resources and less access to corrective mechanisms.
 In the end, individuals are pushed into social benefits or—as in my case—into de facto remigration.

 This internal tightening not only destroys lives; it also generates costs.
 People who become ill due to administrative failures, lose their ability to work, or see their businesses collapse inevitably end up dependent on social benefits.
 Others who can no longer pay contributions because institutions have destroyed their economic foundation burden the system twice.
 And anyone who would need to take legal action faces yet another barrier: legal aid is uncertain, slow, and inaccessible for many.

-The result is a paradoxical outcome: the administration produces exactly the social and financial burdens that right‑wing politics later uses as justification for further tightening.
+The result is a paradox: the administration produces exactly the social and financial burdens that right‑wing politics later uses as justification for further tightening.
 The system’s internal shift creates the crisis.
 Politics sells the crisis as the reason for the shift.